brmattos/Solvoku/README.md

    ```
 **3. Using your board images:**
 - place any board images that you'd like to solve into the `boards` folder

+## Usage
+- `PLAYING GAME`: click on empty cells to enter values
+- `SOLVING IMAGES`: type file name (ex. puzzle_5.jpg) and click upload to solve the image

 ## Project Structure
 - `player.py`: main file of the project, implementing a GUI and menu for playing and solving Sudoku puzzles.